24 October 2023

 - results and reports of tests, examinations, calculations, etc

 Importers must also indicate on the electrical equipment their name or registered trade mark and a postal address at which they can be contacted.
-To assist with the changeover, the UK is applying a transitional period ending on 31 December 2022 to allow UK importers of goods from the EEA or Switzerland (that, before the EU exit date, were considered as distributors) to provide their details on the packaging or in accompanying documentation as an alternative to placing them on the equipment itself.
+To assist with the changeover, the UK is applying a transitional period ending on 31 December 2027 to allow UK importers of goods from the European Economic Area (EEA) or Switzerland to provide their details on the packaging or in accompanying documentation as an alternative to placing them on the equipment itself (before Brexit, these business were considered to be distributors).

 - carry out sample testing of electrical equipment made available on the market